 Contributions expected from the student and from his or her parents are considered in establishing financial need and determining eligibility for financial aid.
 The expected family contribution (EFC) is calculated using a mathematical formula established by Congress.
 This formula analyzes a number of factors to determine financial need, including the following:

 - the age of the oldest parent;

 - the number in the household;

 - the student’s income and assets.

 The expected family contribution is subtracted from the cost of attendance.
 The remaining figure is the student’s maximum eligibility for need-based federal student financial aid and other scholarships.
 However, federal student aid and institutional scholarships are limited, and students should not assume that their full need will be met.
-Parents should be aware that supplementary programs, such as the Parent PLUS Loan may be a necessary part of funding their student’s education.
+Parents should be aware that supplementary programs, such as the Parent PLUS Loan, may be a necessary part of funding their student’s education.

-Click here to access the EFC Calculator to get an early look at about what you can expect when you fill out the FAFSA.
+Click here to access the EFC Calculator to get an early look at what you can expect when you fill out the FAFSA.
 This is a tool that can be very helpful in getting a pre-FAFSA determination.
 The Expected Family Contribution (EFC) is how much you will be expected to contribute to college costs, and it helps determine how much financial need you have.

 What is the Cost of Attendance?